explainwf-popets2023/explainwf-popets2023.github.io/shadow/README.md

 The most useful Shadow outputs are the cell traces that are collected during the simulations, and those are described in more detail on [the data page](/data) and analyzed on the [ML page](/ml).

+Before running the commands below, make sure you have a local copy of the artifact (`git clone git@github.com:explainwf-popets2023/explainwf-popets2023.github.io.git`).

 ## Building an image using the Dockerfile